Morteza-Khazaei/nitropulse/README.md

 - An active Google Earth Engine account.

 ### 1. Install Google Cloud SDK
 The `earthengine` command is part of the Google Cloud SDK.
-Before you can authenticate, you must install it by following the official Google Cloud SDK installation instructions.
+Before you can authenticate, you must install it.
+Follow the official Google Cloud SDK installation instructions.
 After installation, initialize the SDK by running `gcloud init`.

 ### 2. Authenticate with Google Earth Engine
 Once the Google Cloud SDK is installed, authenticate your machine with GEE.